Customise VS Code for a project, or per language

 Editing Settings

-There is a tab for User and Workspace settings.
+There is a tab for the scopes discussed above: User and Workspace.
 As soon as you add a workspace setting, it will create the workspace settings.json file for you.

 You can check out the User and Workspace Settings User Guide to dig deeper.